MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 - What adjustments can I make to avoid this happening again?
 Locking up a device?
 Avoiding sexual triggers?
 - What would I do differently if I found myself in a similar situation in the future?

-Part of repenting involves receiving God’s grace and believing what His word says instead of your feelings.
+Part of repenting involves receiving God’s grace and believing what His word says instead of my feelings.
 >**“There is therefore now no condemnation for those who are in Christ Jesus.” -
 >==Romans 8:1**==